Menuka5/ProjectOne/README.md

 `mvn clean install`

-you can see you war file in created target folder.
+you can see you .war file in created target folder.

 ___